Straight from the old book into the new, with not a hint of change.

 Same crisp crunchiness, same snap as you break one in half, and same reminder of how very much better they are homemade.

 Sift the flour, ground ginger and bicarbonate of soda together into a mixing bowl, add the sugar, then lightly rub in the butter till crumbly.

+All you do now is simply add the syrup and mix everything to a stiff paste.
+No liquid is needed because the syrup will be enough to bring the mixture to the right consistency.
+Now divide the mixture into quarters, as evenly sized as possible, then each quarter into four, and roll the pieces into little balls.
 Next place them on the baking sheet, leaving plenty of room between them because they spread out quite a bit.
 Then just flatten them slightly (to about 1.5cm) and bake near the centre of the oven for 10–15 minutes by which time they will have spread themselves out and will have a lovely cracked appearance.

 Pre-heat the oven to 190ºC, gas mark 5

 Am I best to freeze them or will they be ok stored in an airtight container?

 Where did I go wrong with my gingernuts?